 Prefer to spend your time outdoors?
-Grab breakfast at 8ARM, adjacent to the Atlanta BeltLine, and then take a walk (or rent bicycles) to enjoy nature, admire public art and look for Tiny Doors ATL.
+Grab breakfast at Sean’s Harvest Market and then take a walk (or rent bicycles) to enjoy nature, admire public art and look for Tiny Doors ATL.
 Stop in at Ponce City Market, a shopping center and dining hall with a hip vibe and plenty to explore including drinks, brews and great food options.
 Don’t miss the King of Pops boozy frozen treats.

 The city too busy to hate offers up plenty of LGBTQ+ entertainment and attractions year-round, including these gay events: